-NMFA is actively monitoring the COVID-19 pandemic and, out of an abundance of caution, we are postponing our Operation Purple programming through mid-June.
+NMFA is actively monitoring the COVID-19 pandemic and, out of an abundance of caution, we are postponing our Operation Purple programming.
 Your health and safety are our top concerns.
 Check back for the most up-to-date information.

 Military families want to know what steps they need to take to keep themselves healthy and safe during the COVID-19 pandemic.
 Click here for answers.

 Rediscover Family Fun After an Injury

 Operation Purple Healing Adventures® support families learning to cope with their “new normal” after an injury.
 This free, three-day experience combines family-focused activities with outdoor exploration, like hiking and canoeing, to encourage each family’s growth on their new journey post-injury.
 Healing Adventures ensure families return home stronger with better communication skills.

 Families of an active duty, medically retired, or medically separated service member who was wounded or experienced emotional trauma or illness related to their service Post-9/11.
 Members of the National Guard and Reserve may be in either activated or drilling status, provided their injury was sustained while on active duty status.

 What happens at Healing Adventures?

 Families are encouraged to relax, unplug, and enjoy an assortment of activities while at Operation Purple Healing Adventures.